apple/swift-system/NNNN-swift-system-io-uring.md

   public typealias RegisteredFile = RegisteredResource<UInt32>
   public typealias RegisteredBuffer = RegisteredResource<iovec>

-	// An IORing.RegisteredResources is a view into the buffers or files registered with the ring, if any public struct RegisteredResources<T>: RandomAccessCollection {
+	// A `RegisteredResources` is a view into the buffers or files registered with the ring, if any public struct RegisteredResources<T>: RandomAccessCollection {
 		public subscript(position: Int) -> IOResource<T>
 		public subscript(position: UInt16) -> IOResource<T> // This is useful because io_uring likes to use UInt16s as indexes